xinyu-hou/xinyu-hou.github.io/content/authors/yuelin-zhong/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: B.A in Biology and Statistics (Biostatistics Concentration).
+    - course: BA in Biology and Statistics (Biostatistics Concentration).
 Minor in Psychology
       institution: University of Virginia
       year: 2020